 Still, breakfast was not seen as particularly important.
 That all changed when Edward Bernays wanted to shift his bacon.
 Not only did he reinvent bacon as a breakfast food, but he also began to promote breakfast as the most important meal of the day.

 This genius marketing trick still works to this day, with many people convinced that breakfast is the most important meal of the day.

 Breakfast may not be the most important meal of the day, and there are no downsides to skipping it.
-But there are many reasons to eat breakfast, and here are some of them:
+But there’s no denying it’s importance and there are many reasons to eat breakfast, and here are some of them:

-Easier to Get Your 5 Per Day – Adding a third meal to your day will make it easier to increase the number of fruits and vegetables you consume.
-You could get creative and add vegetables to an omelette, or just do something as simple as cutting a banana and adding it to your cereal.
+Adding a third meal to your day will make it easier to increase the number of fruits and vegetables you consume.
+You could get creative and add vegetables to a breakfast omelette, or just do something as simple as cutting a banana and adding it to your cereal.

-Improve your Morning Workouts – While it is of course possible to exercise while in a fasted state, you will always see better results if you are exercising after you have had your morning meal.
+Your energy will noticeable improve after eating breakfast and start sending signals to your body to start burning calories.
+While it is possible to exercise while in a fasted state, you will always see better results if you are exercising after you have had your morning meal.
 This can be something as simple as a protein bar and a piece of fruit, or something a little more calorific.

-Cut Down on Snacking – Many people who skip breakfast do find themselves snacking more during the day.
-Particularly if they need to take a late lunch.
-These snacks are generally high in calories and low in nutrients.
-Eating a good breakfast may help you to cut down on snacking.
+Many people who skip breakfast find themselves snacking more during the day.
+Particularly if you need to take a late lunch and especially if you’re hit with the dreaded 3pm slump.
+These snacks are generally high in calories and low in nutrients but eating a good breakfast can help you to cut down on unnecessary snacking throughout the day.

 At the end of the day, what matters is your overall calorie intake and your overall calorie expenditure.
 Get this right, and you can do it in as many or as few meals as you want.
 Hitting your protein and fibre goals is also important.